Bloomington Kennedy High School: Performing arts

 Kennedy has two competitive show choirs, the mixed-gender "Rhythm in Gold", and the intermediate treble group "East Side Rhythm", which debuted during the 2022 competitive season under the name "Blue and Gold Velvet".
 The program also hosts an annual competition.
-It also has a large instrumental music department, divided into a band section and an orchestra.
+It also has a large instrumental music department, split into Band and Orchestra.
+The Band also plays at some sports games.